 On this page

-As of 19 March, there are travel restrictions in place for travel into the Netherlands.
-The restrictions apply to all non-EEA travellers without valid residence permits or visa, and will be in place for at least 30 days.
+The travel restrictions that are in place for travel into the Netherlands have been lifted for a small number of countries per 1 July (read which ones here - in Dutch).
+For all other non-EEA countries, they remain in place until at least 15 July.
+The restrictions apply to travellers without valid residence permits or visa.
+An exception to the ban is in place for food, medicine and medical equipment transports.
 Read the article on The Netherlands and you for full details on who is and who is not allowed to travel into the Netherlands.

 I am from the EEA or Switzerland